Pediatric Dentistry in Wilmington, DE

 - Determine your child's risk of developing cavities

 - Clean the teeth and provide instructions on daily care

 - Review nutritional habits that may lead to tooth decay

 - Discuss teething, pacifier use, and thumb sucking

 - Discuss what to do in cases of dental emergencies

 Fluoride occurs naturally in most water sources, making it totally unnecessary to add fluoride supplements to your child's diet.
-Breast milk is widely acknowledged as the most complete form of nutrition for infants.
-For infants who get most of their nutrition through formula during their first twelve months, ready-to-feed formula is preferable to ensure that they do not exceed the optimal amount of fluoride intake.
-If a powdered formula is used, it should be mixed with water that is fluoride-free.
-Ultimately these are parental decisions, and we are willing to work with you and your child's needs.
+Breast milk provides complete nutrition for your infant; if your infant gets most of their nutrition from formula within their first year, we prefer ready-to-feed formula to make sure they do not take in more fluoride than is healthy.
+If you use powdered formula, make sure to mix it with fluoride-free water.